East Brisbane

 East Brisbane has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects that may impact the area.
-Key projects include Eighteen Park, Brisbane Arena, Social Housing Development - Wellington Road East Brisbane, and Banksii, 169 Wellington Road.
-Below is a list detailing those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 31 such projects that could affect the region.
+Notable ones include East Brisbane State School Redevelopment & Vertical School Expansion, Eighteen Park, Brisbane Arena, and Social Housing Development - Wellington Road East Brisbane.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.